Media Access & Application

 • Season credentials are reserved for approved media personnel who will attend at least 6 of the scheduled events on the season calendar.

-Press Pass: Issued to journalists and editorial staff; does not provide racetrack access.
+Paddock Access: Issued to journalists and editorial staff; permits access to the paddock but does not provide racetrack access.

 Requests must include an assignment letter from an editor or publisher on behalf of the assigned reporter.
 Credentials will be issued to authorized personnel only for the purpose or providing timely coverage of the event.

-Marketing and advertising representatives from approved publications, teams and sponsors will be credentialed only if on editorial assignment.
+Marketing and advertising representatives from approved publications, teams, and sponsors will be credentialed only if on editorial assignment.
 Approval of these requests will be at the sole discretion of MX Sports Pro Racing.

 Series Access: A season credential is valid at any Pro Motocross Championship event.